iterative/dvc.org/content/docs/command-reference/repro.md

 - `--pull` - [pulls](/doc/command-reference/pull) dependencies and outputs
   involved in the stages being reproduced, if they are found in the [default remote storage](/doc/command-reference/remote/default).
-Note that it tries the local run-cache first (unless `--no-run-cache` is also used).
+Note that it includes pulling any available run-cache (unless `--no-run-cache` is also used).

 - `-h`, `--help` - prints the usage/help message, and exit.